-The removal of the monument was picked on purpose – a month ahead of the 75th anniversary of the Great Victory.
+The inability of the Czech central authorities to prevent the regional bureaucrats from breaching the international commitments of the country is baffling.
+The crime committed in Prague may become a disruption of our bilateral relations and will not remain without a response. […] The removal of the monument was picked on purpose – a month ahead of the 75th anniversary of the Great Victory.
 The new generation of Czechs has a different priorities, despite the fact that the monument to Marshal Konev was erected by their fathers and grandfathers.
 They are not rewriting our history, they are betraying their ancestors.